Ken Sykora, 1923-2006

 Bon Viveur, and Broadcaster

-They aim to have a Ken Sykora ‘Radio Station’ broadcasting from the film website and they will try to get the BBC to allow them to ‘air’ some of Ken’s programmes.
+They aim to have a Ken Sykora ‘Radio Station’ broadcasting from the Film Website and they will try to get the BBC to allow them to ‘air’ some of Ken’s Programmes.
 They have 3 complete Guitar Clubs and look forward to making them fully available.
-They also interviewed Ray Dempsey two years ago as part of their research.
+They also interviewed Ray Dempsey 2 years ago as part of their research.
 He was living in London and in very good form.
 They spent the evening chatting with him about his recollections of Ken, Guitar Club and of course Django (Ray’s another huge fan).

 Music remained an all-consuming passion for Sykora.
-He led own band in the 1950s, performing with Ted Heath at the London Palladium and with Geraldo at the old Stoll Theatre, and was voted Britain’s Top Guitarist five years running in Melody Maker’s readers’ polls.
-Music led him into broadcasting, and involvement in the creation of a wide range of popular radio programmes.
+He led own Band in the 1950s, performing with Ted Heath at the London Palladium and with Geraldo at the old Stoll Theatre, Kingsway, London (demolished 1958) and was voted Britain’s Top Guitarist 5 years running in Melody Maker’s Readers’ Polls.
+Music led him into Broadcasting, and involvement in the creation of a wide range of popular Radio Programmes.
 First he presented and played on Jazz Club and At the Jazz Band Ball.
-He devised, presented and performed on the Guitar Club and Stringalong series.
-Other programmes with the Sykora stamp included Those Record Years, Album Time, LP Parade, Big Band Sound, and Radio Three’s Jazz Digest.
-In his final years he liked nothing better than to watch the ever-changing waters of Loch Long lap on the foreshore opposite his house at Blairmore, and to soak up the music of Django Reinhardt and other guitarists.
+He devised, presented and performed on the Guitar Club & Stringalong series.
+Other Programmes with the Sykora stamp included Those Record Years, Album Time, LP Parade, Big Band Sound, and Radio Three’s Jazz Digest.
+In his final years he liked nothing better than to watch the ever-changing waters of Loch Long lap on the foreshore opposite his house at Blairmore, and to soak up the music of Django Reinhardt and other Guitarists.

-Sykora’s talents also extended to journalism.
-He wrote for magazines, in the music press and also for educational, travel, and food and wine publications.
-He also composed music for films and for his own band.
-He produced regular weekly music shows for Radio Clyde from its inception in 1974, Serendipity with Sykora
+Sykora’s talents also extended to Journalism.
+He wrote for Magazines, in the Music Press and also for educational, travel, and food & wine publications.
+He also composed music for Films and for his own Band.
+He produced regular weekly Music Shows for Radio Clyde from its inception in 1974, Serendipity with Sykora

-The urbane figure of Ken Sykora was an inspiration to thousands of amateur guitarists, through his radio programmes Guitar Club and Stringalong.
-An accomplished guitarist and a relaxed presenter, he made even the most complex aspects of playing the guitar seem accessible.
+The urbane figure of Ken Sykora was an inspiration to 1,000s of amateur Guitarists, through his Rradio Programmes Guitar Club & Stringalong.
+An accomplished Guitarist and a relaxed Presenter, he made even the most complex aspects of playing the Guitar seem accessible.
 His devoted listeners included the young Paul McCartney.

-Sykora did not merely proselytise for the guitar.
-He was a natural broadcaster, whose output included award-winning programmes about food and drink and Scottish place names.
-Although he had a successful TV career, his real talent was for radio, and for bringing his subjects alive at the microphone.
-Sykora, who was born in London in 1923, read geography at Cambridge and social sciences at the London School of Economics.
-He captained the London University football team and was president of the union.
+Sykora did not merely proselytise for the Guitar.
+He was a natural Broadcaster, whose output included award-winning Programmes about food & drink and Scottish place-names.
+Although he had a successful TV career, his real talent was for Radio, and for bringing his subjects alive at the microphone.
+Sykora, who was born in London in 1923, read geography at Cambridge & Social Sciences at the London School of Economics.
+He captained the London University football team and was President of the Union.

-After war service in the Far East as an intelligence officer with the Chindits, he returned to the LSE as a lecturer, also teaching at the College for Distributive Trades.
-In the meantime he had developed his talent as a guitarist, and in the early 1950s this was to become the main force in his life.
-Sykora first recorded at the age of 19, with a jam session band led by the jazz saxophonists Harry Hayes and Buddy Featherstonhaugh.
-He was to continue to move in such fast company, recording in 1956 with the celebrated Jazz Today Unit, alongside George Chisholm and Dave Shepherd.
+After War service in the Far East as an Intelligence Officer with the Chindits, he returned to the LSE as a Lecturer, also teaching at the College for Distributive Trades.
+In the meantime, he had developed his talent as a Guitarist, and in the early 1950s, this was to become the main Force in his life.
+Sykora 1st recorded at the age of 19, with a Jam Session Band led by the Jazz Saxophonists Harry Hayes & Buddy Featherstonhaugh.
+He was to continue to move in such fast company, recording in 1956 with the celebrated Jazz Today Unit, alongside George Chisholm & Dave Shepherd.

-From the late 1940s he led his own band, playing in a convincing jazz style, and appearing in concert opposite several of the leading bands, including those led by Ted Heath and Geraldo.
-He was noticed by Melody Maker as an emerging talent, and won the magazine’s annual poll as best guitarist five times.
-Melody Maker also featured him on its cover when he married Helen Grant, a well-known cabaret singer (an earlier marriage had ended in divorce).
-Grant had met him on a blind date, and thought him a rather boring academic until she heard him sit in as a guitarist with the house band.
-Sykora’s days as a full-time guitarist were numbered.
-Although he continued to play and record, notably with Bob Cort in the emerging skiffle movement, he was increasingly busy as a BBC radio presenter.
+From the late 1940s, he led his own Band, playing in a convincing Jazz style, and appearing in Concert opposite several of the leading Bands, including those led by Ted Heath & Geraldo.
+Melody Maker also featured him on its cover when he married Helen Grant, a well-known Cabaret Singer (an earlier marriage had ended in divorce).
+Grant had met him on a blind date and thought him a rather boring academic until she heard him sit in as a Guitarist with the House Band.
+Sykora’s days as a full-time Guitarist were numbered.
+Although he continued to play & record, notably with Bob Cort in the emerging Skiffle movement, he was increasingly busy as a BBC Radio Presenter.
 At first, this was a direct consequence of his musical work, and he hosted Jazz Club and then At the Jazz Band Ball.

-However, Sykora soon realised that there were other ways to use his talents, and he devised and presented his two long-running guitar series, before moving on to present Roundabout (a music and chat show for the Light Programme) and Be My Guest, in which celebrities talked about their lives.
-Other radio work included Album Time, Big Band Sound, LP Parade, Those Record Years and Jazz Digest.
+However, Sykora soon realised that there were other ways to use his talents, and he devised and presented his 2 long-running Guitar Series, before moving on to present Roundabout (a music and chat show for the Light Programme) and Be My Guest, in which celebrities talked about their lives.
+Other Radio Work included Album Time, Big Band Sound, LP Parade, Those Record Years & Jazz Digest.

-At the start of the 1970s he presented 2 staple strands of radio that continue to the present day, You and Yours and Start the Week.
-However, he and his wife made a radical change in career, and moved to Scotland to run the Colintraive Hotel on the Kyles of Bute.
-After some years, they sold the business, but Sykora now became a fixture on the Scottish media scene, working for the BBC Scottish Service (later Radio Scotland) and for Radio Clyde, where he became head of features.
-In the late 1970s he found his final niche as a broadcaster on the Radio Scotland food and drink show Eater’s Digest, for which he won several prizes including a Glenfiddich Award and a “Pater” from Australia.
+At the start of the 1970s, he presented 2 staple strands of Radio that continue to the present day, You and Yours and Start the Week.
+However, he and his wife made a radical change in career and moved to Scotland to run the Colintraive Hotel on the Kyles of Bute.
+After some years, they sold the Business, but Sykora now became a fixture on the Scottish media scene, working for the BBC Scottish Service (later Radio Scotland) and for Radio Clyde, where he became head of features.
+In the late 1970s, he found his final niche as a Broadcaster on the Radio Scotland food & drink show Eater’s Digest, for which he won several prizes including a Glenfiddich Award and a “Pater” from Australia.
 The show was later syndicated to BBC Radio 5.

 Ken Sykora’s Selmer Maccaferri

-Duncan Sykora with Dad’s Selmer Maccaferri – Duncan has played the guitar since the age of 8, following in the footsteps of his father Ken Sykora – who was top guitarist in the Melody Maker polls for 5 years running.
-He has played in various bands including Mad Jacks Travelling Circus, The Steve Maddocks Band and Pride with whom he appeared on BBC and ITV.
-He teaches guitar for a local college and also privately.
+Duncan Sykora with Dad’s Selmer Maccaferri – Duncan has played the Guitar since the age of 8, following in the footsteps of his father Ken Sykora – who was top Guitarist in the Melody Maker polls for 5 years running.
+He has played in various Bands including Mad Jacks Travelling Circus, The Steve Maddocks Band and Pride with whom he appeared on BBC & ITV.
+He teaches Guitar for a local College and also privately.

-P V Chester – Duncan Sykora was delighted with the material on his dad that you’ve posted.
-I had the added pleasure of performing a few numbers on his dad’s Selmer, which had been played by Django himself!
+P V Chester – Duncan Sykora was delighted with the material on his Ken Sykora that you’ve posted.
+I had the added pleasure of performing a few numbers on his Dad’s Selmer, which had been played by Django himself!
 Ken had met and played alongside Django.

 Number 833 (Oval Hole) owned by Ken Sykora now in the JWC Guitar Heritage Collection

-Musicians including Diz Disley and Martin Taylor celebrated Sykora’s 80th birthday with an all-star tribute concert in 2003.
+Musicians including Diz Disley & Martin Taylor celebrated Sykora’s 80th birthday with an all-star Tribute Concert in 2003.